shadowy-pycoder/go-http-proxy-to-socks/README.md

 ## Introduction

-`GoHPTS` CLI tool is a bridge between HTTP clients and a SOCKS5 proxy server.
+`GoHPTS` CLI tool is a bridge between HTTP clients and a SOCKS5 proxy server or multiple servers (chain).
 It listens locally as an HTTP proxy, accepts standard HTTP or HTTPS (via CONNECT) requests and forwards the connection through a SOCKS5 proxy.
-Inspired by [http-proxy-to-socks](https://github.com/oyyd/http-proxy-to-socks)
+Inspired by [http-proxy-to-socks](https://github.com/oyyd/http-proxy-to-socks) and [Proxychains](https://github.com/rofl0r/proxychains-ng)

 Possible use case: you need to connect to external API via Postman, but this API only available from some remote server.
 The following commands will help you to perform such a task: